-Attaching Machine To Tractor - 3 Point Linkage
+Attaching Machine to Tractor - 3 Point Linkage

 1. Reverse tractor to machine and attach lower links.
+You will also need to attach the lower stabiliser tubes as they share the same pin.

 2. Fit stabiliser bracket into top link clevis and fit top link.
 The standard link comes with a Cat III hole plus a Cat III to Cat II reducing bush, a 28mm bracket is available on request.